abbreviatedman/techniconsole/README.md

 <a name="on-variable-names-and-clarity"></a>
 # On Variable Names And Clarity

 Did you know that you can use any name for a library you _DW please_?
 It's _your_ variable, no one else's!
-(You probably already knew this; if you didn't, it's time for a TIL tweet!)
+(You probably already knew this; if you didn't… maybe it's time for a TIL tweet?)

 ![a screenshot of various names you could give the variable you create when you `require` Techniconsole](./assets/screenshots/require-names.png)